KodaDNS/Koda-Webserver/README.md

 ---
 ## 🐛 Issues & Support

-Found a bug or have a feature request?
+* Found a bug or have a feature request?
 Please help us improve by opening a report in the **[GitHub Issues](https://github.com/KodaDNS/Koda-Webserver/issues)** tracker.
+* Need custom help or solutions? contact kodadns@proton.me